-Tobacco retailers will be required to obtain a County Tobacco Retailer License by April 13, 2020.
+Tobacco retailers will be required to obtain a County Tobacco Retailer License by September 6, 2020.
 Retailers must fully comply with all ordinance provisions by this time.
-Enforcement of the sale of flavored tobacco products and other tobacco product sales restrictions will begin on July 12, 2020.
+Enforcement of the sale of flavored tobacco products and other tobacco product sales restrictions will begin on September 6, 2020.

 What should I do with prohibited tobacco products that I have on hand as of April 13, 2020?
 The ordinance requires that tobacco retailers stop selling prohibited products as of April 13, 2020.
-Tobacco retailers should discuss with their distributors what to do with unsold product as of that date.
-The law provides retailers 90 days from the date of ordinance adoption to come into compliance.
+However, enforcement of the prohibition will not begin until September 6, 2020.
+Tobacco retailers should sell off all of their prohibited inventory by September 6, 2020, and discuss with their distributors what to do with unsold product as of that date.

 If my existing tobacco retail establishment is within 1,000 feet of youth-populated areas or 500 feet of existing tobacco retailers, may I continue to sell tobacco products as of April 13, 2020?
 Yes, assuming you obtain a County Tobacco Retailer License.
 These density cap requirements do not apply to retailers who had a State tobacco retail license as of the date of ordinance adoption on January 14, 2020.
 Note: "Youth-populated areas" include schools for pre-K to 12th grade students, licensed child or day care facilities, public parks or playgrounds, or public recreation centers.